 Doreen Massey, Trustee

-A chartered accountant experienced in both financial and management accounting at a senior level, Doreen has extensive experience in charity finance and governance having worked for The Royal Shakespeare Company for the past 11 years.
+A chartered accountant experienced in both financial and management accounting at a senior level, Doreen has extensive experience in charity finance and governance having recently worked for The Royal Shakespeare Company for 11 years.

 Doreen’s ideal family leisure time is spent walking cockapoo, Ruby, in the local countryside and finding new places to explore.